andrasq/node-docs/qtimeit.md

 The static array creation speed is back to what it was without a callback, but passing the elements to new Array is still much faster than without a callback.

+Also note the platform identification above the test results.
+This includes the software versions and operating system settings likely to affect performance, including the actual measured cpu speed.

 ## Errors